iMichka/homebrew-MacVTKITKPythonBottles/README.md

 I found a way to trick GCCXML into finding the right include headers to be able to compile ITK with Python wrappers on OS 10.7.
 For OS 10.8 and 10.9, the same binary is used as the one compiled under 10.7.
 This "just works" for the python bindings.(It's no more possible to compile ITK 4.5 under 10.8 and 10.9).

-My trick to get ITK to compile with Python wrappings under OS 10.7.5:
+My trick to get ITK to compile with Python wrappings under OS 10.7.5 and OS 10.8.5:

   - Rename /usr/include to /usr/_include
   - brew install insighttoolkit --with-python